 - Sol Duc Hot Springs: By far the most accessible springs on the list, these developed hot springs are actually found at a resort in Olympic National Park.
 Book a cabin for a weekend and enjoy a mix of relaxing in the resort’s hot springs, exploring nearby hiking trails, and hitting up some of the incredible beaches in Olympic National Park.

 - Scenic Hot Springs: You’ve almost certainly seen these three rustic tubs, overlooking a pine tree forest, on Instagram.
-But good things (like pretty hot springs) only come to those who work for it- you’ll need to make a reservation well in advance and hike up a pretty gnarly trail to get here. #worthit
+But good things (like pretty hot springs) only come to those who work for it- you’ll need to make a reservation for Scenic Hot Springs well in advance and hike up a pretty gnarly trail to get here. #worthit

 - Goldmyer Hot Springs: Yet another hot spring that requires a bit of luck and planning- you’ll need to apply for a permit, via a lottery system, two months ahead of time to enjoy the spring.
 Oh, and you’ll also need to hike along a nine-mile round trip trail to get here.
 You’ll be rewarded, though, with a secluded hot spring, tucked away in a lush rainforest.